-Search engine optimisation should be at the forefront of businesses marketing strategy and in today’s interconnected world there really is no excuse for this not being the case.
+Search engine optimization should be at the forefront of businesses’ marketing strategy and in today’s interconnected world there really is no excuse for this not being the case.
 That said, it can take time and effort to get this right … Right?
 Well, yes and no but it doesn’t have to be all work with little reward.

 If you are not familiar with the 80/20 rule, or the Pareto Principle as it is more correctly known as, the rule states that 80% of output is the direct result of 20% of your efforts.
-How does this relate to your business and localised search engine optimisation?
+How does this relate to your business and localized search engine optimization?
 We are glad that you asked.

 What is the Pareto Principle in real terms?